PlasticStudio/Search/README.md

 * Run `dev/build` to instansiate your new configuration (this will also automatically create an instance of `SearchPage` if one does not exist).
 * To overwrite the default `SearchPage` tmeplate, add a template file to your application: `templates/PlasticStudio/Search/Layout/SearchPage.ss`

+## Upgrading from SS5 to SS6
+Rename $SearchForm to $BasicSearchForm in page templates

 ## Upgrading from jaedb/search

 Ensure you review the search config and update it to match the example config in this repo.
 Key changes: